Special Events

 SEPTEMBER 11 OBSERVANCE – SEPTEMBER 11, 2023

-Heroes' Walk - September 9, 2023
+Heroes' Walk - 2024

-This public walk will raise awareness about Flight 93 National Memorial as a place to honor the passengers and crew whose actions prevented an attack on our nation’s capital on September 11, 2001.
-Participants will experience the memorial’s trail network, including a 2.28 mile walk down the Allée, Wetlands Bridge and Western Overlook Trail in order to learn more about this 21st century historic event, build a connection with this new National Park, and experience the natural beauty of the Laurel Highlands.
-Proceeds from the walk directly support the completion of the original memorial design at Flight 93 National Memorial.
+Join the Public Walk to Support Flight 93 National Memorial | On September 11, 2001, the passengers and crew of Flight 93 prevented an attack on our nation's capital, and the Flight 93 National Memorial was created in their honor.
+To promote awareness of this site, a public walk is being held.
+Take a 2.28-mile walk down the Allée, Wetlands Bridge, and Western Overlook Trail to explore the memorial's trail network and learn more about this 21st-century historic event.
+This walk allows you to connect with the new National Park and enjoy the natural beauty of the Laurel Highlands.
+All proceeds from the walk will directly aid in the completion of the original memorial design and environmental projects at Flight 93 National Memorial.

-*ANNUAL MEMBERSHIP MEETING – TBD
+*ANNUAL MEMBERSHIP MEETING – FEB 3, 2024

-Friends of Flight 93 National Memorial host membership meetings virutally to highlight new board directors, special events, and updates on annual programs, projects and accomplishments.
-This meeting is a chance to review the Annual Report and reflect on the past year while looking forward to the new year ahead as we approach the 20th Observance of September 11, 2001 in 2023.
-View 2023 Friends Annual Membership Meeting now.
+Virtual Membership Meetings by Friends | Friends of Flight 93 National Memorial holds virtual membership meetings to showcase new board members, upcoming special events, and provide updates on annual programs, projects and accomplishments.
+This meeting is a chance to review the Annual Report, reflect on the past year, and prepare as we approach the 23rd Observance of September 11, 2001 in 2024.

 *Flag Flying - All Year Round

-After each flag has flown, the flags are issued a Certificate of Authenticity by the Friends of Flight 93 National Memorial and signed by the Superintendent of Flight 93 National Memorial and the Executive Director of the Friends of Flight 93.
+Once the flags are taken down, they are given a Certificate of Authenticity by the Friends of Flight 93 National Memorial, signed by the Superintendent of Flight 93 National Memorial and the Executive Director of the Friends of Flight 93.
+These authentic flags can then be purchased at the Flight 93 Visitor Center Book Store, with proceeds going towards special projects and programs at the Flight 93 National Memorial.